gjtorikian/panino-docs/README.md

 Then open `./test/proto-doc/index.html`.
 Here is [hosted doc example](http://nodeca.github.com/ndoc/tests/doc/).
 There are also some shortcuts in [Makefile](https://github.com/nodeca/ndoc/blob/master/Makefile), if you make skin changes and need to constantly rebuild samples.

+Three kinds of links
+- links in []
+- links in tabs
+- links in signatures

 ## License